EllipticFourierAnalysis#

 EFA is also applied for a closed curve in the three-dimensional space (e.g., [Lestrel_1997], [Lestrel_et_al_1997], and [Godefroy_et_al_2012]).

-For 3D data (n_dim=3), normalization (norm=True) follows Godefroy et al. (2012) §3.1: rescaling by the 1st harmonic ellipse area, reorientation using ZXZ Euler angles, phase shift, and direction correction.
+For 3D data (n_dim=3), "first_order" registration follows Godefroy et al. (2012) §3.1: rescaling by the 1st harmonic ellipse area, reorientation using ZXZ Euler angles, phase shift, and direction correction.

-When return_orientation_scale=True with normalized data, extra values are appended to the output:
+When return_transform=True with registered data, extra values are appended to the output:

 • 2D: [psi, scale] where psi is the orientation angle and scale is the normalization factor.